shtsb/calculator/README.md

 # Simple Calculator
-this is a calculator project that works with these operators : "+" , "-" , "*" , "/".
+this is a calculator project that works with these operators : "+" , "-" , "*" , "/".\n
 The user enters number1, operator and number2 ,then the result appearse.

 # Method
-Language : Python
+Language : Python\n
 Libraries : Math